Brendan Donovan Player Props: Cardinals vs. Astros

-On Wednesday, Brendan Donovan (batting .325 in his past 10 games) and the St. Louis Cardinals face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:45 PM ET.
+The St. Louis Cardinals, including Brendan Donovan (.359 batting average in his past 10 games), take on starting pitcher J.P.
+France and the Houston Astros at Busch Stadium, Thursday at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Astros.
+He notched a home run while going 2-for-4 in his previous game against the Astros.

 Brendan Donovan Game Info & Props vs. the Astros